 To all our subscribers and visitors

-CR4804/2/61** Season’s greeting card from Donald Healey (1953) with illustration on front showing reproduction of painting by Roy Nockold.
-It shows the Austin Healey 100 during its record breaking runs, September 1953, at Bonneville Salt Flats, Tooele County, Utah, U.S.A. with DMH driving .
+CR4804/2/61** Season’s greeting card from Donald Healey (1953) with illustration on the front showing a reproduction of a painting by Roy Nockold.
+It shows the Austin Healey 100 during its record breaking runs, in September 1953, at Bonneville Salt Flats, Tooele County, Utah, U.S.A. with DMH driving .

 The original painting was amongst the Healey Memorabilia collection auctioned at the Goodwood Revival meeting in September 2017.